Here’s a look at the San Francisco Bay Area’s rapid transit system, which is referred to as Bay Area Rapid Transit (BART).

 August 11, 2011 - BART cuts off wireless network service for three hours at several San Francisco stations to prevent coordinated protests of the shooting of Hill.

 August 15, 2011 - “Flash mobs” close several BART stations for more than two hours in protest to BART shutting off wireless service.

-August 22, 2011 - BART stations are closed as protestors demonstrate against the wireless service shutoff.
-The closures are said to be an attempt to prevent the demonstrations from reaching the station platform.
+August 22, 2011 - BART stations close as protestors demonstrate against the wireless service shutoff.

-September 9, 2011 - Arrests are made and the Powell Street BART Station is closed as protesters attempt to demonstrate.
+September 9, 2011 - Arrests are made and the Powell Street BART Station closes as protesters attempt to demonstrate.

 July 1, 2013 - BART unions go on strike.
 The dispute centers on pay and benefits.

 July 5, 2013 - Although contract negotiations are not finished, BART union workers end their strike and return to work.

 October 18, 2013 - Union workers at BART go on strike.

 October 19, 2013 - Two BART workers are killed by a train driven by an “operator trainee” during a strike.

 October 21, 2013 - Union leaders and the management of BART come to an agreement to end a four-day strike.